Doctors With Disabilities Push For Culture Change In Medicine

 Meeks says as the field has advanced, so have ideas about what it means to have a disability.

-"What we view as absolute is very different now than what it was 10 years ago, and owe a lot of that to assistive and adaptive technologies," Meeks says.
-"But also medicine is an ever-evolving creature."
+"What we view as absolute is very different now than what it was 10 years ago, and [we] owe a lot of that to assistive and adaptive technologies," Meeks says.
+"But also medicine is an ever evolving creature."

 Practicing with empathy

-Counter-perspectives like these have made all the difference for future doctors like Stacy Jones.
-She was diagnosed with a learning disability and attention deficit/hyperactivity disorder in 2015, after her first year at Harvard Medical School.
+Counterperspectives like these have made all the difference for future doctors like Stacy Jones.
+She was diagnosed with a learning disability and attention deficit hyperactivity disorder in 2015, after her first year at Harvard Medical School.

 "At first it was a relief," she recalls of the diagnosis.
 "But then there was this denial."

-Admissions of any sort of vulnerability or difference, let alone the word "disability," wasn't something that she heard come up during year one.
+Admissions of any sort of vulnerability or difference, let alone the word "disability," weren't something that she heard come up during her first year.

-So she went on a search, literally googling doctors with learning disabilities and dyslexia to find success stories.
+So she went on a search, literally Googling doctors with learning disabilities and dyslexia to find success stories.
 When she reached out to meet a nearby prominent doctor with dyslexia, it made a lasting impact, she recalls.

-"She was the first person that really from first hand experience provided me with a positive viewpoint," she says.
+"She was the first person that really from firsthand experience provided me with a positive viewpoint," she says.
 "She was somebody who was like, 'I like my dyslexic brain.' "

-Jones also connected with an older student, who openly spoke about having a learning disability during a meeting and the struggle to find support.
+Jones also connected with an older student who during a meeting openly spoke about having a learning disability and the struggle to find support.

 "That was huge for me," Jones says.
 "It shows the importance of mentorship."